learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to compare two objects in javascript?
+## Q 11.28.
+How to compare two objects in javascript?

 Objects are reference types so you can\'t just use `===` or `==` to compare 2 objects.
 One quick way to compare if 2 objects have the same key value, is using `JSON.stringify()`.
 Another way is using Lodash `.isEqual()` function.